rcelorio/Pewlett-Hackard-Analysis/README.md

 ![number_of_titles_without_dupes.csv](Data/CHALLENGE_number_of_titles_without_dupes.csv)

 ### Who’s Ready for a Mentor?
-The company is lookinig to identify employees ready to share work experience through mentorships.
+The company is looking to identify employees ready to share work experience through mentorships.
 The query below identifies current employees born in 1965.
-We use a subquery instead of a CTE to eliminate duplicates since we did not neeed to reuse the dataset as in the above query.
+We use a subquery instead of a CTE to eliminate duplicates since we did not need to reuse the dataset as in the above query.

 #### Query
 select tm.emp_no, tm.first_name, tm.last_name, tm.title, tm.from_date , tm.to_date